-Let’s start by addressing this well-known term and actually part of the challenges among SIEM or Log Management practitioners:
+Let’s start by addressing this well-known term, one of the main challenges for all SIEM or Log Management practitioners:

-While there are many definitions, depending on the context it's applied, most associate it with the process of following a standard for reducing records to common event attributes.
+While there are many definitions most associate it with the process of following a standard for reducing records to common event attributes.
 That is, common field names and values.

-Each log source may have its own log format and content.
-While firewall X logs contains src and dst fields; firewall Y uses src_ip and dest_ip to store similar values.
-While one refers to dropped packets as a ‘drop’; the other prints a ‘deny’ in its logs.
-And that's probably the simplest example.
+In practice, while firewall X logs contains src and dst fields; firewall Y uses src_ip and dest_ip to store similar values.
+Also, while one refers to dropped packets as a ‘drop’; the other prints a ‘deny’ in its logs.

 Events versus Logs — what’s the difference?